aarosmit/tasker-tasks/README.md

       - **Save your API key under a variable named "%OpenWeatherAPI".**
     - **This relies on OpenWeatherMap's "minutely" forecast, which is not available in every location** (but seems to have good coverage across the contiguous US and Europe).
 The task will flash a message if this is the case or if the HTTP Request to the API fails.
   - Inspiration
     - Dark Sky once had an app for Android that would send you helpful alerts letting you know when rain would be starting/stopping.
-This task simply tries to mimic that.
+This project simply tries to mimic that.
 (But for free.)